 It seems for a small faction of resentful figures Boyden’s success and notoriety was a pill too bitter to swallow given their work for the cause.
-So, they called him a fraud, a poser, accused him of shape-shifting in a head-dress for publicity and cash.
-The insinuation, although not stated, was that his success came at the cost of a real indigenous person’s success, which is completely absurd.
-It was this country’s version of the “birther issue.”
-Except the figure under attack wasn’t a would-be political oppressor vying for the most powerful political office in the land.
-Boyden is an artist and vocal champion of indigenous rights.
-Those responsible for stirring this pot seem like a petty lot, more angry that Boyden gets to go to all the good parties than anything else.
+So they called him a fraud, a poser, accused him of shape-shifting in a head-dress for publicity and financial gain.
+The insinuation is that his success has come at the expense of a real indigenous person’s success.
+It is compete lunacy to make such a claim, especially in light of Canada’s history in this regard.
+Those responsible for stirring this pot seem like a petty lot; their ire directed at Boyden because he gets to go to all the good parties than anything else.
 It was a sad, pointless row; one clearly rooted in professional resentment.

 I am glad Boyden has decided to respond in his own words, and I hope it puts an end to the shenanigans to sandbag him.
 I also hope the sordid affair has done nothing to discourage Boyden from avidly pursuing his next project, and the other projects delving into the lives of the indigenous subjects he has in store for us down the road.
 I and countless others anxiously await these for years to come.

-As a mode of throwing the moral depravity of the oppressors in their face, a story humanises the oppressed and makes it more difficult for the reader to walk away from that encounter and still repudiate their existence.
-You read a story about a homeless man and it becomes difficult to simply breeze past them as you take a break at work the next day.
-It is a far more effective way of getting people to recognize the many wrongs we are abetting by our quiet indifference than is the tack of using public admonishments or finger wagging to stir our moral compass into proper alignment.
+As a mode of throwing the moral depravity of oppressors back in their face, a story humanises the oppressed and makes it more difficult for the reader to walk away from that encounter and still repudiate their existence.
+You read a story about a homeless man and it becomes impossible to breeze past them as you take a break at work the next day.
+It is a far more effective way of getting people to recognize the many wrongs we are abetting with indifference than is the tack of using public admonishments or shaming to stir our moral compass into proper alignment.

 This is the real power of fiction and other narrative accounts, especially where the subject is the marginalized, forgotten, or disenfranchised in a society.
 Having readers living the lives of a well-crafted, disenfranchised protagonist allows them to experience the pain and suffering of another human being whose tragic experiences are difficult to imagine.
 That their marginalized existence is a by-product of structures in our society becomes evident, and is undeniable, as we see them come crashing down upon a novel’s protagonist.

-I have a better sense of what that way of life is because of Boyden’s stories.
-Yes, there are other voices, other stories, and other storytellers – Boyden never claimed to be the lone voice for the community.
+I have a better sense of what the indigenous way of life is, the unique challenges that only disenfranchisement invites.
+Certainly there are other voices, other stories, and other storytellers that can illuminate these same issues – Boyden never claimed to be the lone voice for the community.
 Those eager to attack his character made that claim on his behalf; perhaps those among the colonizers appointed him as a spokesperson.
 That is what we do.
 We love our caricatures, our reductions.